kuohsuanlo/redstonelocker/README.md

     2. Heuristic functions are included to polish the removal and avoid the [notorious false positive].
   ### Media demo :

-  #A flicker without automatic re-triggering wire (Could be turned off by switching the comparator)
+*A flicker without automatic re-triggering wire (Could be turned off by switching the comparator)
  ![](https://i.imgur.com/UrfjbDx.png)
-#Detected!
+*Detected!
 Temporarily remove the least amount of wire, put a BANNED effect on the location to notice the player.
 ![](https://i.imgur.com/ffu70q4.png)
 Also shown in console :
 [09:58:17 INFO]: [RedstoneLocker] : Location{world=CraftWorld{name=world},x=15.0,y=21.0,z=-27.0,pitch=0.0,yaw=0.0}
 is detected for redstone flickering.

-#after a short amount of time (configurable).
+*After a short amount of time (configurable).
 ![](https://i.imgur.com/C3DYBL0.png)

-#A flicker with automatic re-triggering wire
+*A flicker with automatic re-triggering wire
 ![](https://i.imgur.com/XQufdWC.png)

-#Detected!
+*Detected!
 Temporarily remove the least amount of wire
 ![](https://i.imgur.com/y46hWKN.png)

-#Put back all the wire after a short amount of time (configurable).
+*Put back all the wire after a short amount of time (configurable).
-#ONLY the power source "redstone torch" is altered.
+*ONLY the power source "redstone torch" is altered.
 ![](https://i.imgur.com/Aeg2dWK.png)